The Resiliency of Leveraged Loans

 So, How Do LEVERAGED Loans Compare To Equities?

 The analysis versus equities is even more cogent.
 The recent tendency for bond and equity markets to move in tandem means investors may have lost a source of diversification.
 Leveraged loans may be able to fill that gap.
 Looking at the S&P 500 as a proxy for the equity markets, from January 31, 2000 to December 31, 2018, the S&P 500 had 82 down months.

 In 76 of these months, bank loans turned in better performance than equities.
 Translated to a percentage, 93% of the time, leveraged loans outperformed when equities (as represented by the S&P 500) had a downturn.

 Over the same period, loans have had only two down years, in 2008 and then a very slight negative performance in 2015.
 This long-term history of positive annual performance speaks to the resiliency of loans across market downturns.

-Source: Ares Management.
-Data monthly from January 31, 2000 to December 31, 2018.
+Source: Bloomberg.
+Data monthly from January 31, 2000 to December 31, 2021.
 Loans represented by the Credit Suisse Leveraged Loan Index (All loans).
 Past performance is not indicative of future results.